jflater/jared-ai-ml-lab/sql_practice/README.md

 ![ER Diagram](Untitled.png)

-Five operational entities feed into three transaction tables:
+Five operational entities into three transaction tables:

 **`facilities`** is the anchor.
 Every resident, staff member, and operational record ties back to a facility.
-This mirrors real senior living operations, where a management company oversees multiple sites with different types and capacities.
+This is trying to mirror real senior living operations, where a management company oversees multiple sites with different types and capacities.

 **`residents`** holds demographic and admission data. `care_level` and `monthly_rate` make this the primary driver for complexity and revenue analysis.

 **`staff`** tracks employees by role and hire date within a facility.
 The `staff_id` flows into `care_events`, which is where workload analysis lives.

-**`admissions`** records each facility admission with type and primary reason — a bridge table that supports tracking residents across multiple admissions or facility transfers.
+**`admissions`** records each facility admission with type and primary reason: a bridge table that supports tracking residents across multiple admissions or facility transfers.

 **`care_events`** is the most granular table: one row per care interaction (medication, assessment, activity), with the delivering staff member and duration.

 **`billing`** captures monthly charges per resident, broken into base and additional service fees, with payment status and date.

-This was generated with dbdiagram.io, I'm looking into more options that are more programmatic.
+This diagram was generated with dbdiagram.io, I'm looking into more options that are more programmatic.

 ---